 3. They seem openly dissatisfied

-If your new employee is visibly dissatisfied in the workplace you’ve got a problem.
+If your new employee is visibly dissatisfied in the workplace, you have a problem.
 It’s one thing to be unprofessional, but if your new employee is openly upset at work on a regular basis, some serious steps need to be taken.
-Companies and organizations with higher than average levels of employee engagement saw 27% higher profits, and 38% above average productivity.
+Companies and organizations with higher-than-average levels of employee engagement saw 27% higher profits and 38% above-average productivity.

 “When one employee lacks motivation, it can bring down the morale of the entire office.
 Gossip and complaining among the ranks can turn content employees against you.
 Dissatisfaction with their jobs can spread, and you may find that your employees want to quit.”-Carol Deeb, Contributor, Chron

-In a recent study conducted by the Bureau of Labor Statistics, research found:
+In a recent study conducted by the Bureau of Labor Statistics, the research found: